6 Tips To Minimize Clutter When You Have Young Kids

 So, how do you figure out how many clothes your child needs?

-Well, it’s not an exact science, but here are some things to consider: first off, think about where you live and the climate.
+- Think about where you live and the climate.
 If you’re in a place with distinct seasons, you might need more clothes for colder weather.

-Next, take into account your child’s activities.
-If they’re constantly getting messy or playing sports, you’ll want to prepare some extras.
-Of course, you’ll also want to think about their personal style and what they like to wear( for example, my son dislikes wearing button-down shirts so I have completely erased this category when shopping for him).
+- Of course, you’ll also want to think about their personal style and what they like to wear (for example, my son dislikes wearing button-down shirts so I have completely erased this category when shopping for him).

-Lastly, factor in how often you do laundry.
+- Factor in how often you do laundry.
 If you’re a laundry master and can do it every day, you might be able to get away with fewer clothes.
 But if you only do it once a week, you’ll want to make sure you have enough to get through.

 To maintain the number of clothing items, you will go through your child’s wardrobe regularly and declutter items he/she has outgrown.
 You will also stay focused when shopping, knowing exactly how many pieces you need in what categories.

-Having an optimal number of clothes for your kids really helps you form a habit of decluttering, as well as become an intentional shopper
+Having an optimal number of clothes for your kids really helps you form a habit of decluttering, as well as become an intentional shopper.

 Tip#2: Buy Quality Clothes